Chilluminati91/Huawei-Matebook-X-Pro-2020-Hackintosh/README.md

 # **Huawei Matebook X Pro 2020 macOS Catalina / Big Sur**

 This is a fork of Chilluminati91's Hackintosh Git Repo.
-Since Chilluminati91 stopped updateing it in September and currently the files he gave don't work without some efford I decideded to upload my files with the updated OC and Kekst's.
+Since Chilluminati91 stopped updating it in September and currently the files he gave don't work without some effort I decided to upload my files with the updated OC and Kekst's.
 It took me some time to make it work but the bulk of the effort was done by Chilluminati91 so show he some love to him.
-Sorry for the bad English.

-Currently working with the latest MacOs Big Sur Verion 11.4
+Currently working with the latest MacOs Big Sur Verion 12.0

 ## Notes form usage

 I have been using MacOS in this computer for a while now.
 The battery life is not that great but the performance is very good.
 The original says that the touchscreen is disabled but it was not.
-The touch screen works supiysingly well.
+The touch screen works surprisingly well.
 The biggest problems are:

 1. Bluetooth 4.0 devices don't work.

-2.Touchpad and sometimes stop working.
-This is because of combatibility issues related to Voodo2 Kekst.

-3.During installation if you don't create your usb installer with a Mac, you will need wired internet.
-The wifi wont wotk during install.
+2.During installation if you don't create your usb installer with a Mac, you will need wired internet.
+The wifi wont work during install.

-I STRONGLY reccomend that you dont replace the EFI if you dualboot.
+I STRONGLY recommend that you don't replace the EFI if you dual-boot.
 This is because there are issues when you are booting into Windows with OC.
-I would also reccoend you put your must have apps (like heliport) into the USB installer.
+I would also recommend you put your must have apps (like heliport) into the USB installer.
 It would be a pain to instal it without internet.

 | Device | Spec |
 | --- | --- |